The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 English

-Annie Roliz is a Pediatric Neurologist in New Hyde Park, New York.
+Annie Roliz is a Pediatric Neurologist practicing medicine in Bay Shore, New York.
 Dr. Roliz is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Generalized Tonic-Clonic Seizure, Seizures, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), and Absence Seizure.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Generalized Tonic-Clonic Seizure, Seizures, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), and Absence Seizure.
+Dr. Roliz is board certified in American Board Of Pediatrics, American Board Of Psychiatry & Neurology-Child Psychology, and American Board Of Psychiatry & Neurology-Neurophysiology.

 Experienced in Juvenile Myoclonic Epilepsy